Make the most of Gwapit with notification topics

 email@example.com for Jira.

-Once you have created a group and you’re happy with the result, don’t forget to customize its icon.
+Once you have created a topic and you’re happy with the result, don’t forget to customize its icon.
 Just click it to edit it.
 You can pick from our database, search the web or upload any image you would like.
-To keep your stream neat and tidy, don’t forget to change the name and the description of the group.
+To keep your stream neat and tidy, don’t forget to change the name and the description of the topic.

 Gwapit is as organized as you will make it!
 We hope this guide will give you ideas to get started.